 A combination of a pair of binoculars and a telescope is what makes a night vision monocular such a useful viewing device.
 The best night vision monocular is lightweight, self-contained, and capable of being hand-held or mounted on a weapon or helmet.
 Different brands have been used in nightly operations by the United States forces to gain a tactical advantage on the battlefield.
 So, a monocular is a convenient substitute to standard binoculars.

-- 2 The Best Night Vision Monocular Reviews
+How to Choose the Best Night Vision Monocular

 This refers to how larger a monocular makes an image appear.
 Your choice of magnification (higher or lower) does entirely depend on what you will be using the monocular for.
 The ratio of the size of an image to the size of the target is indicated as 1X or 2X and so on.
 Product specs will display two figures (3x30mm).
 The second figure refers to the objective lens diameter of the monocular.

 Low magnification is convenient for viewing a wider area instead of a single target.
 A monocular with a low optical power produces a very large field of vision, but with a smaller image zoom.
 A higher magnification has a small field of vision but presents remarkable details of an image.
 A higher magnification is suitable for picking a single target at a distance.